SnehaVarshney11/ReactJS/README.md

 ‼ <b>Event Handler -</b> <br>
 * Just like HTML DOM events, React can perform actions based on user events.
 React has the same events as HTML: click, change, mouseover etc.
 * They are function not a function call so don't need to write paranthesis.

+‼ <b>Event Binding -</b> <br>
+1st Method - Binding in render (Use Bind)  <br>
+2nd Method - Arrow function in render <br>
+3rd Method - Binding in class constructor (Deals with binding the event handler in constructor as opposed to binding in rendor method.) <br>
+4th Method - Class property as arrow function.  <br>

+‼ <b>Conditional Rendering (UserGreeting.js file)-</b> <br>
+1. When building react application, often need to show or hide some html based on a certain condition, use Conditional Rendering.
+Conditional Rendering works the same way conditions work in JS. <b>
+2. There are 4 approaches - <br>
+a. if/else <br> b.
+Element variable <br> c.
+Ternary conditional operator <br> d.
+Short circuit operator -> Use when we want to print something or nothing

+‼ <b>List Rendering-</b> <br>
+Transforming arrays into lists of elements.
+When you're working with React, you will often times need to render lists of items.
+With the map() method, you can create new results from your current lists or even showcase all the items in your lists.